wacncontent/CustomizeTool/output/articles/app-service-web/app-service-environment-with-internal-load-balancer.md

 ## Creating an ILB ASE ##

 Creating an ILB ASE is not much different from creating an ASE normally.
-For a deeper discussion on creating an ASE read [How to Create an Azure Environment][HowtoCreateASE].
+For a deeper discussion on creating an ASE read [How to Create an App Service Environment][HowtoCreateASE].
 The process to create an ILB ASE is the same between creating a VNet during ASE creation or selecting a pre-existing VNet.
 To create an ILB ASE:

-1. In the Azure portal select **New -> Web + Mobile -> Azure Environment**
+1. In the Azure portal select **New -> Web + Mobile -> App Service Environment**
 2. Select your subscription
 3. Select or create a resource group
 4. Select or create a VNet